ryrobotics/ryrobotics.github.io/content/authors/admin/_index.md

     url: https://www.cuhk.edu.hk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include collision resilient UAV design, motion planning and drone inspection.
+bio: My research interests include multi-modal and collision resilient UAV design, control, and motion planning.

 # Interests to show in About widget
 interests:
-  - Collision-resilient UAV
+  - Robot Design
-  - UAV applications
+  - UAV Applications
-  - Motion Planning
+  - Model Predictive Control

 # Education to show in About widget
 education: